KevinGimbel/kevin.gimbel.dev/src/_section/outro.md

 If you write me on __LinkedIn__ or request to connect please be patient: I get a lot of messages and catch up only once a week!

 Still not read enough?
-Well, there's the [about](/about/) page left or you check my all-in-one wesite at [kevingimbel.de](https://kevingimbel.de) where I also post photography content and other stuff.
+Well, there's the [about](/about/) page left or you check my all-in-one website at [kevingimbel.de](https://kevingimbel.de) where I also post photography content and other stuff.